 When calculating the class rankings for the first year and second year classes, summer grades are included in the rankings for the following fall semester.

 The graduating class ranking is determined as of the end of the summer semester and includes all students graduating within the academic year (preceding fall and spring semesters and current summer session).

 Rules for Determining Class Levels

-In order to register for courses students are assigned a class level.
-Those class levels are determined as follows:
+In order to register for courses, students are assigned a class level.
+The class levels are determined as follows:

-- First Year Students: A student who has received 24 hours or less of law school grades;
+- First Year Students: A student who has received 24 hours or fewer of law school grades;

 - Third Year Students: A student who has received more than 56 hours of law school grades;